 In reality, this is not the companies fault and the blame should not be placed on them entirely.
 Some distributors might perpetuate the idea of a Waiora scam by intentionally misleading people in order get sign ups but this type of behavior is few and far between.

 Most distributors that spread these untruths of using word of mouth marketing to make millions overnight are doing so out of ignorance.
 The vast majority of people buy into the idea that you tell a few, and they tell a few and wallah, you’re wealthy.

 My friends, does Waiora scam people?
 No, absolutely not!
 Do they have a few misguided distributors?
 Yes.

 The good news is this.
-Riches are possible if you know how to market to mass numbers of highly targeted, highly qualified prospects who want what you have.
+Wealth with Waira is possible if you know how to market to the right targeted, qualified prospects who want what you have.

-To find out how you can do this from the comfort of your own home and literally explode your network marketing business overnight…
+To find out how you can do this from the comfort of your own home and potentially explode your network marketing business…

 No waiora scam my friend!